scala-network/MobileMiner/README.md

 - **arm64-v8a**

 # Features
-We have done some major improvements and enhancements that differ from previous projects.
+We have implemented some major improvements and enhancements that differ from previous projects.
 - Temperature display
 - QR code feature to capture wallet addres
 - Completely redesigned UI